Halacha for Monday 3 Av 5785 July 28 2025

 A Woman Who Has Given Birth

 Regarding a woman who has given birth within the past seven days, all opinions agree that she is exempt from fasting on Tisha Be’av.
-However, if she has given birth more than seven days before Tisha Be’av but is still within thirty days of giving birth, several Poskim are of the opinion that she must act stringently and fast on Tisha Be’av.
+However, if she has given birth more than seven days before Tisha Be’av but is still within thirty days of giving birth, several Poskim are of the opinion that she must be stringent and fast on Tisha Be’av.
 Nevertheless, Maran Rabbeinu Ovadia Yosef zt”l rules that as long as the woman is within thirty days of giving birth, she is exempt from fasting.

 Pregnant and Nursing Women

 Although pregnant and nursing women are exempt from all other public fasts (besides for Yom Kippur), they are nevertheless obligated to fast on Tisha Be’av (besides for a year when Tisha Be’av coincides with Shabbat which we shall not discuss at the moment).
-Nevertheless, if they are feeling ill (due to vomiting, feeling faint, and the like), they share the law of any other ill individual, even with a non-life-threatening illness, and are exempt from the fast.
+Nevertheless, if they are feeling ill (due to vomiting, feeling faint, and the like), they share the law as any other ill individual, even with a non-life-threatening illness, and are exempt from the fast.

 Children